FabricLabs/fabric/README.md

 Participants in a Fabric-speaking network may compete for contracts, earning digital currency in exchange for processing "work orders" made available to them through the peer-to-peer network.
-Included is a simple programming language for the construction of deterministic, formally-verified smart contracts, which are then broadcast to network participants for execution.
+Included is a simple programming language for the construction of deterministic, formally-verifiable smart contracts, which are then broadcast to network participants for execution.

 Contracts requiring secure execution may be divided into smaller sub-programs, broadcast to the network as discrete instructions, and later re-composed into a